 B.Sc.
 Computational Chemistry, NUS, 1995; Engineer, then Principal Engineer, Chartered Semiconductor Manufacturing, 1995-2001; Member of Technical Staff, Bell Laboratories, 2001-2002; Research Associate, Cavendish Laboratory, University of Cambridge, 2002-2003; Research Fellow, ONDL, Physics, NUS, 2004-2008; Ph.D.
 Physics, University of Cambridge.

-My research program focuses on materials and processing development to advance the science and technology of polymer organic semiconductors including organic polymer−graphene hybrids.
-Several device chemistry aspects that is central to Organic Electronics, including structure-morphology–property relations and energy-level engineering.
+My research program focuses on materials and processing development to advance the science and technology of polymer organic semiconductors including organic polymer−graphene or polymer-swcnt hybrids.
+Several device chemistry aspects that is central to Organic Electronics (light-emitting diodes, solar cells, thermoelectric generators, photodiodes, batteries and sensors, including structure-morphology–property relations and energy-level engineering.